Skipp Sudduth

 Robert Lee "Skipp" Sudduth IV (born August 23, 1956) is an American theater, film and television actor.
-He is perhaps best known for his role in the 1998 film Ronin and his lead in the TV drama Third Watch.
+He appeared in the 1998 film Ronin and the TV drama Third Watch.

 Early life and education

 Born in Wareham, Massachusetts, the son of an engineer and a nurse, Sudduth attended George Washington High School in Danville, Virginia.
-Sudduth then earned a Bachelor of Science degree in biology from Hampden–Sydney College.
+He earned a Bachelor of Science degree in biology from Hampden–Sydney College.
 He is the older brother of actor Kohl Sudduth.
 Sudduth received his Masters of Fine Arts degree in acting from the University of Virginia in 1985.

 Career

-Sudduth worked for a year as director of alumni relations at his alma mater in the administration of the college's then-new president Josiah Bunting III, author of The Lionheads and future commandant of Virginia Military Institute in Lexington.
+Sudduth worked for a year as director of alumni relations at his alma mater in the administration of the college's president Josiah Bunting III, author of The Lionheads and future commandant of Virginia Military Institute in Lexington.
 Sudduth then worked for a year as apprentice to the winemaker with poet and vintner Tom O'Grady at Rose Bower Vineyard and Winery.
 During this period, Sudduth was acting in community and campus theater and writing original comedy and directing and producing the annual comedy review, Parting Shots, at Hampden–Sydney College.

 The following year, Sudduth returned to school entering the acting program in the Department of Drama at the University of Virginia.
 At UVA, he met and worked with Spencer Golub, who would go on to head the Drama Department at Brown University.
 Golub's emphasis on physically liberating the imagination through extensive guided improvisation became the foundation for Sudduth's approach to acting.
 Sudduth acted extensively during his time at UVA playing leading roles in Anton Chekhov's The Cherry Orchard, Sam Shepard's Curse of the Starving Class (opposite Nip/Tucks Dylan Walsh), and Peter Shaffer's Equus, which featured the first full male and female nudity ever allowed on stage in a production at UVA.

 Sudduth moved to Chicago in December 1985 aspiring to work with the Steppenwolf Theatre Company.
 During his four and a half years in Chicago, Sudduth played in many stage productions including Samuel Beckett's Waiting for Godot, Emily Mann's Execution of Justice, and Nebraska (by screenwriter John Logan, who penned The Aviator).
 He has appeared in stage adaptations of The Grapes of Wrath, On the Waterfront and A Clockwork Orange, and acted in the 1999 Broadway production of The Iceman Cometh (alongside Kevin Spacey) and the 2003 debut performance of Woody Allen's play Riverside Drive (starring with Paul Reiser).
 He also appeared in Twelfth Night at Lincoln Center (with Helen Hunt).

 Sudduth's movie career has seen him play numerous small parts in 54 (1998), A Cool, Dry Place (1998), and Spike Lee's Clockers (1995), as well larger roles with Robert De Niro in Ronin (1998) and Flawless (1999).
 Sudduth, who is a keen amateur racing/stunt driver, performed nearly all of the driving his character does in Ronin.